kmualim/ULMFit-twitter-sentiment-analysis/README.md

 # Downloading Data
 [Twitter US Sentiment Data](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) can be downloaded via the site.

+# Usage
+'twitter_data_exploration.ipynb' gives you a nice overview of the data exploration and an implementation of ULMFit to obtain an accuracy of <b>62%</b>

+# Setting up Environment
 A detailed overview is provided by Jeremy Howard in the [fastai forum](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652)

 On Mac: